Model Confidence: From Ensemble Disagreement to Calibrated Scores

 Unified Across Frameworks

-Framework Ensemble Regression Confidence Classification Confidence
+| Framework | Ensemble | Regression Confidence | Classification Confidence |

 What Confidence Doesn't Tell You

-• Confidence is relative to the training set.
+knn_distanceand v2's AD score are the best guards here, but neither is foolproof. - Confidence is relative to the training set.
 A confidence of 0.9 on a kinase solubility model doesn't transfer to a PROTAC dataset.

-• Conformal coverage assumes exchangeability.
-The guarantee holds when test data comes from the same distribution as calibration data.
-For out-of-distribution compounds, coverage may degrade.
+- Conformal coverage assumes exchangeability.
+The guarantee holds when test data comes from the same distribution as calibration data; for out-of-distribution compounds, coverage may degrade.

-• Training-exposure bias in calibration.
-Calibration prediction_std is computed by running all 5 ensemble members on the full training set, so every row was seen by 4 of the 5 models during training.
-Truly novel molecules (seen by 0 of 5) will tend to produce larger stds than the calibration distribution captures, which can make confidence skew optimistic-then-low on out-of-distribution chemistry.
-The residual-aware calibrator helps here by anchoring confidence to historical errors rather than raw std — but it doesn't eliminate the bias.
-Workbench now defaults to scaffold-based cross-validation splits (Bemis-Murcko) for any dataset with a SMILES column, which makes confidence calibration reflect scaffold-hopping performance rather than same-scaffold interpolation.
-For stricter "novel chemistry" evaluation, set split_strategy="butina" (Morgan-fingerprint clustering).
+prediction_stdis computed by running all 5 ensemble members on the full training set, so every row was seen by 4 of the 5 models.
+Truly novel molecules (seen by 0 of 5) tend to produce larger stds than the calibration distribution captures.
+Workbench defaults to scaffold-based cross-validation splits (Bemis-Murcko) for any dataset with a SMILES column, so calibration reflects scaffold-hopping rather than same-scaffold interpolation.
+For stricter "novel chemistry" evaluation, setsplit_strategy="butina"(Morgan-fingerprint clustering). - Indistinguishable populations within a calibration region.
+When compounds share the same feature signature but a subset are wrong (censored-data attractors), the residual-aware metric assigns them all roughly the same confidence — population-correct, but unable to flag individual unlucky misses.

 Summary